There's always a lot going on at Main Street Skowhegan. See below for some of our current and past projects.

-Main Street Skowhegan received 25 Bernard Langlais sculptures from the Kohler Foundation.
+In 2013 Main Street Skowhegan received more than 20 Bernard Langlais sculptures from the Kohler Foundation.
 Restored pieces have been installed at the Skowhegan Free Public Library, Main Street Skowhegan office, Skowhegan Municipal Building, Skowhegan Community Center, Skowhegan Area Chamber of Commerce, and several outdoor locations.
 Find more details and a list of all the sculptures and their locations here.

 Skowhegan Indian Sculpture Restoration

 Skowhegan's iconic 62-foot wooden sculpture was crafted by renowned Maine artist Bernard Langlais and “dedicated to the Maine Indians, the first people to use these lands in peaceful ways.”
 Main Street worked with the Skowhegan Area Chamber of Commerce to provide leadership for the Skowhegan Indian Restoration Committee.
 With help from many donors, Main Street finished fundraising in April 2014, and the restoration work was completed that August.
 Find more information on Langlais artwork in Skowhegan here.